Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 - Payment is due within thirty (30) days of invoice date
 - Late payments may incur interest at the rate of one and one-half percent (1.5%) per month, or the maximum rate permitted by law, whichever is lower
 - Failure to pay may result in suspension or termination of rights under this License as set forth in Section 5
+- **Payment disputes:** If Licensee disputes any invoice, Licensee must notify Licensor in writing within fifteen (15) days of the invoice date, specifying the nature of the dispute.
+Licensee must pay all undisputed amounts.
+Disputed amounts do not excuse payment of undisputed amounts.
+If the dispute is resolved in Licensor's favor, Licensee shall pay the disputed amount plus interest from the original due date
+- **Collection rights:** Licensor reserves the right to engage collection agencies, attorneys, or other third parties to collect overdue amounts.
+Licensee shall be responsible for all collection costs, including but not limited to: collection agency fees, attorneys' fees, court costs, and other expenses incurred in connection with collection efforts
+- **No refunds:** All fees paid are non-refundable except as required by law or as explicitly provided in a separate written agreement

 ## 11. AUDIT RIGHTS